 Ballarat: The Living Learning Centre (LLC) is open to all residents and provides space for socialising, studying, and meeting.
-With comfy chairs, a pool table, table tennis table, TV, DVD player and Austar all available for your entertainment.
-There is also a computer lab and a number of multi-purpose /meeting room for all residents to use.
+With comfy chairs, a pool table, table tennis table, TV, DVD player and Foxtel all available for your entertainment.
+There is also a computers and multi-purpose meeting rooms for all residents to use.
 The LLC can be accessed with your swipe cards during available times, and can be booked for specific events or use via the RST.

 - Gippsland Residential outdoor basketball/tennis courts - An outdoor basketball/tennis court is available to all Gippsland Residents via access cards.
 The courts are lit and accessible until 10pm each night.

 - West and South Recreation Halls - The Recreation Halls are available for resident use 24/7 (unless booked – check with the office).
 These facilities can be accessed 24/7 via access cards issued to all residents.
 The rec halls have a table tennis table, pool table and TV, DVD player, pay TV and wireless access.

 - West House 37 - West House 37 is another shared resident space which is available for residents for individual or group studies.
 It has AV facilities and can be booked out by RST and residents.
 It is a dry space.